j0lle/gpu-screen-recorder-selector/README.md

 GPU Screen Recorder uses Ffmpeg so GPU Screen Recorder supports all protocols that Ffmpeg supports.\
 If you want to reduce latency one thing you can do is to use the `-keyint` option, for example `-keyint 0.5`.
 Lower value means lower latency at the cost of increased bitrate/decreased quality.
 ## Recording while using replay/streaming
-You can record a regular video while using replay/streaming by launching GPU Screen Recorder with the `-ro` option to specify a directory where to save the recording.\
+You can record a regular video while using replay/streaming by launching GPU Screen Recorder with the `-ro` option to specify a directory where to save the recording (for example: `gpu-screen-recorder -w screen -c mp4 -r 60 -o "$HOME/Videos/replays" -ro "$HOME/Videos/recordings"`).\
 To start/stop (and save) recording use the SIGRTMIN signal, for example `pkill -SIGRTMIN -f gpu-screen-recorder`.
-The name of the video will be displayed in stdout when saving the video.\
+The path to the video will be displayed in stdout when saving the video.\
 This way of recording while using replay/streaming is more efficient than running GPU Screen Recorder multiple times since this way it only records the screen and encodes the video once.
 ## Controlling GPU Screen Recorder remotely
 To save a video in replay mode, you need to send signal SIGUSR1 to gpu screen recorder.
 You can do this by running `pkill -SIGUSR1 -f gpu-screen-recorder`.\